Yasshu55/CI-CD-Root-Cause-Analyzer/output/debugging_brief.md

 **Steps:**
 1. Step 1: Open the index.js file
-2. Step 2: Locate the res.send() function call on line 6
+2. Step 2: Locate line 6 with the res.send() function call
 3. Step 3: Add a closing parenthesis after the 'Hello there' string
 4. Step 4: Save the file and commit the changes